. . . to Patricia H. Rushford's Art Gallery

 In it, I realized how far astray I'd gone.
 I was trying to live under my own power instead of allowing God to empower me.
 I remembered that I couldn't buy my salvation through hard work, but through dependence.
 I'd forgotten that all I had to do to be loved by God was to be.
 Not DO.
 It is like the love a parent has for a newborn.
 The child just lies there and is adored.
 That's how I came to see God's plan for my life.

-Something else came to me and that was that in my desire to be the best and do the most, I'd lost a part of myself.
+I came to realize that in my desire to be the best and do the most, I'd lost a part of myself.
 I'd ignored the part that needed to create.
+The artist.
 When I came home it was with the understanding that I would take time to be the woman God created me to be.

 I went back to work part-time and loved my children and my husband.
 But I also brought art back into my life.